fridaystreet/drone-ecs-node/DOCS.md

 This process is then repeated for environments. and all other parameters recursively that are specified in the new json defintion file.

+####desired_count (optional)
+Will override the current desired count setting

+If you want to leave the current setting in place leave this parameter out of the configuration

+####deployment_configuration  (optional)
+Override the current deployment options definied in the service

+You must supply both values if you want to override, these settings aren't merged like the task definition.

+If you want to leave the current setting in place leave this parameter out of the configuration

+####disable_dry_run (optional)
+This is a protection mechanism to help avoid accidentally writing changes to ECS while testing your deployment settings.
+It is set to false by default, so if you don't specify it, the plugin will always run in dry run mode.
+When running with log level 'info', it will display the definitions and service configuration updates that would be sent to ECS in live mode.
+This provides a way to ensure your defintion config changes/additions/deletions are being merged with the existing config correctly before allowing it to be published to ES.

+In order to run in live mode you need to explicity add this to your config and set it to true.

 ####log_level  (optional)
 Bunyan has been implemented as the logging library.
 I haven't done much logging in the plugin.  defaults to info.